nandosola/go-lambda-poc/README.md

 ### Deployment (Terraform)
 All the infra is stored under the `deploy/` dir.
 New lambdas can be easily added just by editing `lambdas.tf` and `api_gateway.tf`.
 Please mind that the source code lives outside Terraform.
 Each lambda is mapped to a ZIP file under `dist/`.
 For a complete deployment, just type `make deploy`.

 **NB** Atm each time `make deploy` is invoked, all lambdas are redeployed regardless of changes.
 This is because the ZIP checksums are different across each `go build` run.
 It's pretty easy to fix though: eg add a condition in deploy only if the github commit has changed.
-See: [building-and-packaging](https://registry.terraform.io/modules/terraform-aws-modules/lambda/aws/latest#a-namebuild-packagea-how-does-building-and-packaging-work) at serverless.tf docs.
+See: [building-and-packaging](https://registry.terraform.io/modules/terraform-aws-modules/lambda/aws/latest#a-namebuild-packagea-how-does-building-and-packaging-work) at serverless.tf lambda docs.

 ### Development (Go)
 Golang is my favorite language atm.
 It's very expressive, easy to learn and productive.
 Why not create a way to develop lambdas in Go and then be able to deploy them?
 Well, here it is: